jnguyen4103/CSE-3902-Project/README.md

  <li>Inventory screen is not transitioned to - it simply appears. </li>
  <li>Inventory map does not show rooms explored - beleived to be a layering issue.</li>
  <li>Inventory screen command triggers and untriggers itself - sometimes when pressing the enter key to enter the inventory screen you will enter and exit the inventory screen in the same instance.</li>
- <li>Item Selection portion did not work properly- believed to be a merge conflict with inventory screenthat intertwined between each other.</li>
 </ul>

 ### Additional Tools, Processes Used: